 These days, you may be more familiar with some of the company’s specific watches than the brand itself, as they have a number of pieces that have become icons themselves: the astronaut-favorite Lunar Pilot, the nickname-usurping Devil Diver and the electronic Accutron among them.
 But while their historic releases still hold sway on wrists and watch blogs the world over, the company continues to unveil reworked classics and brand new designs worth considering for your collection.

-These days, Bulova price points start at an accessible $325 and climb up to around $4,500 for their limited-edition watches.
-If you’re chiefly concerned with movements, the brand offers both automatics and high-performance quartz models.
+These days, Bulova price points start at an accessible $195 and climb up to around $4,750 for their limited-edition watches.
+If you’re chiefly concerned with movements, the brand offers both mechanical options and high-performance quartz models.
 For styles, it’s dealer’s choice, from rugged field watches to dress pieces to divers.
-Bulova’s goal in the 21st century, it would seem, is to be a one-stop shop: you tell them the occasion, they’ve got a timepiece to match.
+It would seem that Bulova’s goal as it celebrates its 150th anniversary is to be a one-stop shop: you tell them the occasion, they’ve got a timepiece to match.

-To parse through the hundreds of watches available, we’ve selected our favorite Bulova pieces that stand out among the many different styles.
+To parse through the hundreds of watches available, we’ve selected six notable Bulova pieces that stand out among the many different styles.

 Chronograph Watches: Bulova Lunar Pilot